Recognizing what your photo needs

-Switch to the Tint pane.
-Move the pointer over the preview to the right of the central thumbnail.
-For the Tint controls, moving by one preview in this direction increases the value by an increment of 25—a little too far for our lesson photo.
-Instead, drag the slider to set a value of 2, or click the number itself and type a new value of 2.
+- Switch to the Tint pane.
+Move the pointer over the preview to the left of the central thumbnail.
+For the Tint controls, moving by one preview in this direction reduces the value by an increment of 25—a little too far for our lesson photo.
+Instead, drag the slider to set a value of -10.

 Choose File > Save As.
-Activate the option Save As A Copy.
-Name the copy DSC_0241_QuickBalance.jpg, to be saved to your My CIB Work folder and included in the Organizer but not in a version set; then, click Save.
+Activate the option As A Copy.
+Name the copy DSC_0273_QuickBalance.jpg, to be saved to your My CIB Work folder, and included in the Organizer, but not in a version set; then, click Save.
 Click OK to accept the default JPEG quality settings.

 Consulting the color histogram

 Let’s see what the histogram has to say about this photo.

 Click Expert in the mode picker at the top of the Editor workspace.

 - If the Histogram panel is not already open, choose Window > Histogram.
 If necessary, set the Channel menu at the top of the Histogram panel to Colors.

 The histogram corroborates the visual evidence: This photo has a serious imbalance in the spread of color information.
 Rather than a largely unified curve, there is a very marked separation of colors; reds and yellows are over-represented in the upper midtones and highlights, while greens and blues are lacking.